Toward Robust Autotuning of Noisy Quantum Dot Devices: Tuning with the data quality assessment framework

 \subsection{Experimental data}

-To validate the synthetic noise and test the performance of the state classifiers, we generate a dataset of 756 manually labeled experimental images.
-This data was acquired using two quadruple QD devices, both fabricated on a Si/Si$_x$Ge$_{1-x}$ heterostructure in an accumulation-mode overlapping aluminum gate architecture~\cite{Angus:2007p845,Zajac:2016p054013,Dodson:2020p505001,McJunkin:2021preprint} and operated in a double dot configuration.
-The gate-defined QD devices use electric potentials defined by metallic gates to trap single electrons either in one central potential, or potentials on the left and right side of the device.
+To validate the synthetic noise and test the performance of the ML modules, we establish a dataset of 756 manually labeled experimental images.
+These data are acquired using two quadruple QD devices, both fabricated on a Si/Si$_x$Ge$_{1-x}$ heterostructure in an accumulation-style design with overlapping aluminum gates architecture~\cite{Angus:2007p845,Zajac:2016p054013,Dodson:2020p505001,McJunkin21-VSQ} and operated in a double dot configuration.
+The gate-defined QD devices use electric potentials defined by metallic gates to trap single electrons either in one central potential, or potentials on the left and right sides of the device.
 Changes in the charge state are sensed by a single electron transistor (SET) charge sensor.
+The charge states of the device correspond to the presence and relative locations of trapped electrons: no dot (ND), single left, central or right dot (LD, CD, RD, respectively), and double dot (DD).

+Here we use experimental data from Ref.~\cite{Zwolak20-AQD}, consisting of two different datasets of 82 and 503 images, respectively, as well as data collected from a second device from a different fabrication run~\cite{McJunkin:2021R29}, resulting in 171 images.
+For optimizing the synthetic noise parameters, we use randomly selected data from the first device: 80 images from the first dataset and 134 from the second dataset.
+The remaining images from the first device as well as all data from the second device comprise the holdout set used for testing the trained DSE models.
+The full experimental dataset is used to test the DQC module.

-The charge states of the device correspond to the presence and relative locations of trapped electrons: no dot (ND), single left (LD), central (CD) or right (RD) dot, and double dot (DD).
-Here we use experimental data from Ref.~\cite{Zwolak20-AQD}, consisting of two different datasets of 82 and 503 images, respectively, as well as data collected from a different device~\cite{McJunkin:2021R29} resulting in 171 images.
-All images were manually labeled by two team members and any conflicting labels were reconciled through discussions with the researcher responsible for data collection.
-The resulting dataset is available via the National Institute of Standards and Technology (NIST) Science Data Portal~\cite{qf-data} and at data.gov
+All images are manually labeled by two team members and any conflicting labels are reconciled through discussions with the researcher responsible for data collection.
+The resulting dataset is available via the National Institute of Standards and Technology (NIST) Science Data Portal~\cite{qf-data} and at data.gov.